See a vulnerability summary

 Role required: User, Vulnerability Manager or Group Manager

-The Description section of a type of vulnerability provides its definition and relevant characteristics to more clearly understand the issue and possible fixes.
+The Description section provides definitions and relevant characteristics to more clearly understand the issues and possible fixes.

 Specifically, this section provides the following information:

-- Description: Fluid Attacks' definition of the type of vulnerability in question
+- Description: Fluid Attacks' definition of the weakness in question

-- Requirements: The security requirements, according to Fluid Attacks' classification, that may have been violated
+- Related requirements: The security requirements, according to Fluid Attacks' classification, that may have been violated

 - Impacts: What an attacker can achieve exploiting the vulnerability